danieltan1517/teh_tarik/phase4/README.md

 * Break and Continue
 * Nested While Loops

+You will also be doing semantic error checking (see the semantic error checking Phase 4 section)

 ### Reviewing Structured Programming

 In computer hardware, there is no such instruction corresponds to a "while" loop, and there is